OzerOzturk/Personal-Portfolio/README.md

 # Personal Portolio 📃

-🎨 With this work, I wanted to briefly write and "show" my current and featured projects, blog posts with the skills I have.
+I wanted to briefly display my featured projects, blog posts, and the skills I have.

 If you want to see my porfolio you can click [here](https://ozerozturk.netlify.app/).